younes-ammari/MedAI/README.md

 ## Features

-- Disease Detection: MedAI leverages advanced AI algorithms to analyze patient symptoms and data to accurately detect various diseases.
+- Skin Disease Detection: MedAI leverages advanced AI algorithms to analyze patient symptoms and data to accurately detect various diseases.
 - Treatment Susceptibility: Based on the detected disease, MedAI provides valuable information on treatment susceptibility, assisting healthcare professionals in making informed decisions.
 - User-Friendly Interface: MedAI offers an intuitive and easy-to-use interface, making it accessible for both medical professionals and patients.
 - Data Privacy and Security: MedAI prioritizes data privacy and security, ensuring that patient information is handled with the utmost confidentiality and adheres to industry standards.